fengbintu/Neural-Networks-on-Silicon/README.md

  - Industry Contributions

 ## Conference Papers
-This is a reading list of conference papers that interest me.
+This is a collection of conference papers that interest me.
 The emphasis is focused on, but not limited to neural networks on silicon.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.
 ### 2015 DAC
 - Reno: A Highly-Efficient Reconfigurable Neuromorphic Computing Accelerator Design.
 (Universtiy of Pittsburgh, Tsinghua University et al.)
 - Scalable Effort Classifiers for Energy Efficient Machine Learning.
 (Purdue University, Microsoft Research)